Abibubble/ms4-lead-shot-hazard/README.md

 ### Future Features
 * Add to bag button is disabled if the product is out of stock.
-* Recommended product at the bottom of the checkout page.
+* Recommended products at the bottom of the checkout page.
 * Retrieve or re-set a forgotten password.
 * Stock count for each product size, including out of stock sizes.
 * Social media login, via Facebook or Google.
-* Having a 0 quantity of a product in shopping bag removes the item from the shopping bag.
+* Special offers

 ### Audio